Top 10 Things to Do in St. Martin Parish

 6. Dining at Nash's

 Nash's, located in Broussard, is the kind of place that locals have been coming to for decades.
-Served inside of a historical home built in 1900, the cuisine blends the best Italian and Cajun traditions.
+Served inside a historical home built in 1900, the cuisine blends the best Italian and Cajun traditions, like shrimp and eggplant Parmigiana.
 Enjoy pasta, seafood and fine wines at this legendary local establishment.

 7. Louisiana Marketshops at the 115

-For a glimpse into Acadiana’s artsier side, head to Louisiana Marketshops at the 115, located in Henderson.
-This is where you’ll find all-local crafts and one-of-a-kind items that make perfect gifts to take back home from your travels.
-Recycled treasures, jewelry, paintings… The word “eclectic” was conceived to describe places like this.
+For a glimpse into Acadiana’s artsy side, head to Louisiana Marketshops at the 115, located in Henderson.
+This is where you’ll find local crafts and one-of-a-kind items that make perfect gifts and souvenirs to take home from your travels.
+Recycled treasures, jewelry, paintings… the word “eclectic” was conceived to describe places like this.

 8. Acadian Memorial